cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-Returns a string representation of x.
+Returns a string representation of `x`.

 **Parameters**
 - `APr`